Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Evolutionary State Space Model (E-SSM)

 We now explain the connection between the AR$(2)$ coefficients and the spectrum (i.e., the location and spread of the peak).
 First, the process is causal when the roots of the polynomial in Equation~(\ref{poly}) have magnitudes greater than 1.
-Furthermore, under causaity, \cite{jiru2008relationships} and \cite{shumway2013time} demonstrate that when the roots of the polynomial in Equation~(\ref{poly}) are complex-valued with magnitude greater than 1, then the spectrum attains a peak that is located at the phase of the roots.
+Furthermore, under causality, \cite{jiru2008relationships} and \cite{shumway2013time} demonstrate that when the roots of the polynomial in Equation~(\ref{poly}) are complex-valued with magnitude greater than 1, then the spectrum attains a peak that is centered around the phase of the roots.
 Moreover, when the magnitude of the roots become larger than $1$, the peak becomes less concentrated around the phase.
-Motivated by this result, we will fix the phase (or argument) of each of the $AR(2)$ polynomial roots to model each of the particular bands.
-To model the evolution across epochs, we allow the module of the $AR(2)$ polynomial roots changes among epochs.
-As a result, after we fix the arguments of the roots for each of the latent independent source signals, the $AR(2)$ process is uniquely determined by the modulus and the variance.
-In practice, the value of modulus controls the spread of the spectrum curves.
-For an $AR(2)$ process $x_t = \phi_1x_{t-1} + \phi_2x_{t-2} + w_t$, the modulus $\rho$ and phase $\psi$ of the roots of the polynomial have the relationship that $\phi_1 = 2\rho^{-1}cos(\psi), \phi_2 = -\rho^{-2}$.